kalebbroo/PlexBot/README.md

 Change the working directory to the project folder.

+Add your cridentials to the config.py or set them up how you like.

 cd your-repo

 (only do the below steps if you are using a virtual environment)